 Remortgage to cut your monthly payments

 Once this is up, your monthly payments can rocket as your deal will likely revert to your lender’s standard variable rate (SVR) – which is usually much higher.
-It can pay to shop around for cheaper deals from other lenders.

 Fixed rate mortgages